 This graphic presents the various delivery scenarios of emissions per ton of freight.
 Calculations were made by the non-profit organization myclimate.
 It is clear that based on the weight of an individual product, ocean freight is only a tiny fraction per ton of freight.
 Once products are flown, however, emissions are high.

 The 2015 VAUDE Carbon Footprint is the foundation for the Green Logistics Project.
 All relevant logistics data has been collected annually since 2011 by our partner shipping companies and flows into the annual VAUDE Carbon Footprint.
-More about it here.
+Read more here.

 The research group examined the transport routes of VAUDE products to VAUDE in light of ecological, economic and social aspects:

-The student group of the RASUM course of study at the Technical University Darmstadt with Prof. Führ, the logistics company Group 7, VAUDE Head of Logistics Uwe Abraham and Hilke Patzwall, Senior CSR Manager at VAUDE.
+The RASUM student group of the Darmstadt University of Applied Sciences with Prof. Führ, the logistics service provider Group7, VAUDE Logistics Manager Uwe Abraham and Hilke Patzwall, Senior CSR Manager at VAUDE.

 Specifically, the students dealt with the following sub-projects: